wxy0111/RL-LSTM-office-energy-prediction/README.md

 # RL-LSTM Energy Prediction for Office Buildings

-An energy consumption prediction system integrating **Bidirectional LSTM** and **Deep Deterministic Policy Gradient (DDPG)** reinforcement learning, designed for non-stationary building energy data.
+An energy consumption prediction system integrating **Bidirectional LSTM** and **Deep Deterministic Policy Gradient (DDPG)** reinforcement learning, designed for non-stationary building energy data caused by variable occupant behavior.

 This work is associated with the IEEE conference paper:
 > *RL-LSTM and Heuristic Optimization for Energy-Efficient Office Management*